trentlarson/endorser-ch/sql/README.md

     agentDid TEXT, -- global ID of the entity who gave the item

+    recipientDid TEXT, -- global ID of recipient

+    -- whether both giver and recipient have confirmed the fulfill relationship (boolean, 1 = confirmed) --
+    -- This does not mean that receipt of this give is confirmed, --  but that both sides of the child/parent relationship agree that this parentage is correct.)
+    --
+    -- Note that, as long as this resides in the give_claim table, it means that the owner of the -- parent 'fulfills' object has confirmed the relationship because the creator of this plan -- owns the data and claimed the relationship so they obviously implicitly confirmed it.
+    --
+    fulfillLinkConfirmed INTEGER DEFAULT 0,
-    recipientDid TEXT, -- global ID of recipient fulfillsId TEXT, -- global ID to the offer to which this Give applies fulfillsType TEXT, -- type of that ID (assuming context of schema.org)
+    fulfillsId TEXT, -- global ID to the offer to which this Give applies fulfillsType TEXT, -- type of that ID (assuming context of schema.org)